Not a member?

 31st Reunion or "The Thirtiest"

-Brad Sussman coined it the
+Brad Sussman coined the phrase

 "THIRTIEST"